NimbleX

 NimbleX is a small Slackware-based Linux distribution optimized to run from a CD, USB drive or a network environment.
 NimbleX has been praised for how fast it boots, as well as for its small disk footprint, which is considered surprising for a distribution using KDE as desktop environment.
-NimbleX was also remarked for its web site that allows users to generate custom bootable images using just a web browser.
+NimbleX was also remarked for its website that allows users to generate custom bootable images by using a web browser.
 It was also covered in mainstream Romanian press as the first Linux distribution put together by a Romanian.

 Features

-NimbleX is reported to boot fast; an important factor in user experience when running from optical media or USB drives.
+NimbleX is known for its fast boot up which is an important factor in user experience when running from optical media or USB drives.
 A review of the 2007 NimbleX edition noted: "Expect it to boot in less than half the time that a live CD from Fedora, Ubuntu, or Knoppix takes."
 A more recent review of the 2008 edition also noted NimbleX's speed: "It's easily one of the fastest bootups I've seen in a while.
-I even tried to hinder or cripple it's boot time, and even on a dog slow pendrive or an old as dirt test machine, it still booted amazingly fast.
+I even tried to hinder or cripple its boot time, and even on a dog slow pendrive or an old as dirt test machine, it still booted amazingly fast.
 The desktop and applications are also very fast."

 NimbleX is also a very compact distribution.
 A review of the 2007 edition wondered "how they managed to include KDE, not to mention the other applications", having included in the size of only 200 MB a window-based graphical user interface (a slimmed down KDE to fit), the Firefox web browser, the office documents editor KOffice, a PDF reader, a media player that can play almost all the file formats without the need to install a codec, the photo editing software GIMP, anti-virus and Bluetooth support integrated to name a few applications included.

 As of 2008, the installation process of major Linux distributions can be customized by creating custom installation disks, usually called spins, but creating a spin requires a certain amount of expertise, and creating a spin that can run from the installation media requires further customization.
 NimbleX makes this process user-friendly by providing a web interface for the process, which is similar to that of some embedded Linux distributions, e.g. FreeWRT.

 These features made the distribution popular early on: "To judge from its forums, NimbleX has attracted a surprisingly large number of users for such a relatively unknown distribution."